Kimibei/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that prints all the groups
+ script that changes the owner of the file